2011-Present New Partnerships

 Today the NHT is widely recognized as the leading mortgage provider in the country as it has evolved from providing mortgage financing for specific low-income developments through a variety of methods to now offering all qualified borrowers their entitlement for whichever housing purchase they choose.

-For many years WIHCON remained the dominant force in the low-income housing market building strong basic houses with little aesthetic appeal.
-The company saw as its mission to provide every working Jamaican with the opportunity to own a home.
+For many years WIHCON remained the dominant force in the low-income housing market building strong basic houses with a minimal aesthetic appeal

 WIHCON History Formative Years 1959-1963